 - 1. Open the attributes list and create a new attribute named Office Employees in the Proposed Buildings layer.
 Use the Number type, General category, and set the decimal places to 0. - 2.
 In the Description field, type Number of employees expected based on availability of office space. - 3.
 Click the Formula tab then click the Edit Formula button. - 4.
-Click the Insert Analysis Component D button on the Formula Editor toolbar. - 5.
+Click the Insert Analysis Component [] button on the Formula Editor toolbar. - 5.
 Double-click on Attribute on the pop-up menu, then double-click on Office Area on the pop-up menu. - 6.
 Using the Formula Editor keypad, click the division sign /. - 7.
 Double-click Get in the function list.
 You will see the text appear in the formula box. - 8.
 Click on attribute in the formula preview box and the Select Attribute window will appears. - 9.
-Scroll down the list, click once on Area_per_Employee, then click OK. - 10.
+Scroll down the list, click once on Area per Employee, then click OK. - 10.
 Click on where in the formula preview box and the Add Where Conditions to Formula window will appears. - 11.
-Click the Attribute drop-down and select Land_Use, accept the = (equal) operand. - 12.
-Click the Value drop-down list, select Office, then click OK.
-Your formula should read: [Attribute:Office Area] / Get ([Attribute:Lookup:Area_per_Employee],
+Click the Attribute drop-down and select Land Use, accept the = (equal) operand. - 13.
+Click the Check Formula button.
+Click OK after you have finished. - 14.
+Click OK to close the New Attribute window. - 15.
+The Improve Analysis Performance window will ask "Create attribute indexes?"
+Accept the default "Create an index for each checked attribute." - 16.
+Create a new Retail Employees attribute by duplicating the Office Employees attribute (use the Duplicate button on the attribute setup list).
+Make sure your decimal points are correct and that you replace "Office" with "Retail" in the name and description fields as well as in the formula.
+The formula